Skip to content

 DeFi, Surveillance, and Regulatory Trade-Offs

-• Protect users and market integrity
+• Protect users and market integrity.

-Recent proposals try to tell the difference between fully decentralized systems and those with some shared or managerial control, but it is still very hard to draw that line.
+• Ensure rules are enforceable in practice.
+Recent proposals try to separate fully decentralized systems from those with some shared or managerial control, but it is still very hard to draw that line.

 Additional Regulatory Developments